ddrohit/Promises-In-Js/README.md

 in the above program when the promise is resolved then the then callback is executed and if it is rejected catch callback is executed as the promise alwase resolve the then call back is executed.

-# Where Promises are used
+# Where promises are used
 + Promises are mostly used in place of events when two functions are dependent on each other.
 + Service Worker Api mainly uses the promises .

-# Best Video explanation
+# Best video explanation
 <a href="https://www.youtube.com/embed/s6SH72uAn3Q?list=PLYswWC54mIBiBNczi4gcc4yjBIHh4OhDz&amp;ecver=1">Promise Explained The Best Video </a>